 The most important real estate designations you can earn as a realtor are:

-- CCS which stands for Certified Condominium Specialist.
+CCA stands for Certified Condominium Specialist.
 It is a 3 day course about everything that is involved in assisting people in selling or buying a condo.
 To earn this designation, you need to complete the full course and have completed several transactions involving condominiums.
 This to make sure that realtors fully understand what is expected from them.
 In my opinion, this course should actually be mandatory as there is so much more involved in condo transactions than single family home transactions.

-- ABR which stands for Accredited Buyer’s Representative.
+ABR stands for Accredited Buyer’s Representative.
 This course comes with an exam that needs to be passed in order to actually carry and use the ABR designation.
 In this course the emphasis is placed on the specific needs and wants of buyers, whether they are first time home buyers of have bought before.

-- SRES which stands for Senior Real Estate Specialist.
+SRES stands for Senior Real Estate Specialist.
 In this course the emphasis is placed on dealing with seniors as they can potentially be a vulnerable group.
 For example, realtors have to take special actions if they believe that the elderly who are selling their home appear to be confused about the overwhelming aspects of the buying and selling processes.

-Ariette and Tanja have all four real estate designations between the two of us and therefore, we are very well equipped to deal with so many different types of situations that may occur.
+We have all four real estate designations between the two of us.
+Therefore, we are very well equipped to deal with many different types of situations that may occur.